-- PJM System Models will be drawn from the PJM and applicable regional reliability council (ReliabilityFirst and SERC) central planning database which includes transmission plans consistent with the most recent FERC 715 Report and most recent Regional EIA-411 Reports. - LSE capacity models are to be based on the most recent Regional EIA-411 Reports. - GIC capacity plans will be modeled as described in Procedures III and IV. - When the PJM load in the RTEP model exceeds the sum of the available in-service generation plus generation with an executed ISA, PJM will model new generation to accommodate additional load growth by including queued generation that has received an Impact Study. - PJM Load Forecasts are to be based on the most recent LAS Report. - Power Flow models for world load, capacity, and topology will be based on the most recent Eastern Reliability Assessment Group (ERAG) power flow base cases. - Generation outage rates will be based on the most recent generator unavailability data available to PJM.
-Estimates, based on historical outage rates for similar in-service units, will be used for all generating units in the neighboring regions and for all future PJM units.
+- PJM System Models will be drawn from the PJM and applicable regional reliability council (ReliabilityFirst and SERC) central planning database which includes transmission plans consistent with the most recent FERC 715 Report and most recent Regional EIA-411 Reports. - LSE capacity models are to be based on the most recent Regional EIA-411 Reports. - GIC capacity plans will be modeled as described in Procedures III and IV. - When the PJM load in the RTEP model exceeds the sum of the available in-service generation plus generation with an executed ISA, PJM will model new generation to accommodate additional load growth by including queued generation that has received an Impact Study.
+PJM will model FSA generation if needed to support the highest forecast load in 15 year horizon - PJM Load Forecasts are to be based on the most recent LAS Report. - Power Flow models for world load, capacity, and topology will be based on the most recent Eastern Reliability Assessment Group (ERAG) power flow base cases.

-- Firm sales to, and firm purchases from, regions external to PJM will be modeled consistent with the provisions for the interchange schedule as outlined in section H.1.2 of Attachment H to this manual. - Only PJM's share of generation will be modeled to serve PJM load.
-Generation located within PJM, but not committed to PJM, will be accounted for in the interchange schedule. - The Reliability Principles and Standards as shown on Attachment D to this Manual 14B, "PJM Reliability Planning Criteria." - Stability analysis and short circuit studies will also be performed. - All PJM Transmission System facilities 100 kV and greater, and all tie lines to neighboring systems will be monitored. - Contingency analysis will include all facilities operated by PJM. - The published line and transformer daytime thermal ratings at ambient temperatures of 50F (10C) winter and 95F (35C) summer will be used as the default rating sets for all facilities.
-PJM will review Transmission Owner requests to use alternate temperature rating sets for their facilities. - The voltage limits applied for planning purposes will be the same as applied in PJM Operations. - PJM/NYISO PAR Flows: Model 15% of the PJM to NYISO firm interchange, exclusive of merchant transmission facilities, on the Waldwick PARs, 21% on the Goethals and Farragut PARs, and 32% on the Ramapo PARs.
+- Generation outage rates will be based on the most recent generator unavailability data available to PJM.
+Estimates, based on historical outage rates for similar in-service units, will be used for all generating units in the neighboring regions and for all future PJM units. - Firm sales to, and firm purchases from, regions external to PJM will be modeled consistent with the provisions for the interchange schedule as outlined in section H.1.2 of Attachment H to this manual. - Only PJM's share of generation will be modeled to serve PJM load.
+Generation located within PJM, but not committed to PJM, will be accounted for in the interchange schedule. - The Reliability Principles and Standards as shown on Attachment D to this Manual 14B, "PJM Reliability Planning Criteria." - Stability analysis and short circuit studies will also be performed. - All PJM Transmission System facilities 100 kV and greater, and all tie lines to neighboring systems will be monitored. - Contingency analysis will include all facilities operated by PJM. - The published line and transformer daytime thermal ratings at ambient temperatures of 50F (10C) winter, 95F (35C) summer and 59F (15C) light load will be used as the default rating sets for all facilities.
+PJM will apply alternate Transmission Owner ambient temperature rating sets wherever variations exist. - The voltage limits applied for planning purposes will be the same as applied in PJM Operations for both normal and single contingency scenarios.
+For non-single contingency scenarios that are not covered in TO criteria, the voltage limits used in PJM Operations will apply. - PJM/NYISO PAR Flows: Model 15% of the PJM to NYISO firm interchange, exclusive of merchant transmission facilities, on the Waldwick PARs, 7% on the Goethals and Farragut PARs, and 32% on the Ramapo PARs.
 In addition, model 80% of RECO load on the Ramapo PARs. - Assumptions used for the economic analysis and comparison of alternatives will be included in the report. - Planning and Markets will, annually based on historical data, develop a circulation model to be applied to the 5 year RTEP base case.
 This assumption will be reviewed with the PJM Planning Committee prior to implementation.